CADViewer/cadviewer-script-library/README.md

 1: CADViewer script library  - in its preferred folder structure

-2: AutoXchange AX2022 converter - in its preferred folder structure
+2: AutoXchange AX2022 Converter and DWG Merge 2022 Converter - in their preferred folder structure

 3: All structures for file-conversion, sample drawings, redlines, etc.